petk/php-build-system/docs/dependencies.md

 pkgconf --help
 ```

-The `pkgconf` ships with M4 macro file `pkg.m4` for Autotools based build
+The `pkgconf` ships with M4 macro file `pkg.m4` for Autotools-based build
 systems.

 Compiler and linker flags can be also overridden with `pkgconf` macro which